A Quick Guide to SNAP Eligibility and Benefits

 There are many federal food assistance programs in the US, but their main goal is the same, to stop hunger across the country.
 Here is a list of each program, who may qualify for them and a brief description of each:

-SNAP – Supplemental Nutrition Assistance Program – This program provides low-income families with targeted, temporary and timely benefits for groceries. |
+SNAP – Supplemental Nutrition Assistance Program – This program provides low-income families with targeted, temporary and timely benefits for groceries.
+Learn more about how SNAP works. |

 TEFAP – The Emergency Food Assistance Program – This program provides help through food banks and other emergency food providers to families in need of short-term hunger relief. |